beaker-project/beaker-dev-docs/guide/source-walkthrough.rst

 prefix *cmd\_*.
 For example, ``bkr job-list`` will call the ``run()`` method of the ``bkr.client.commands.cmd_job_list`` module.

-This functionality is provided by the ``kobo.client.ClientCommand`` class, of which all Beaker commands inherit (indirectly or directly).
-This class also provides the authentication with the Beaker server via the same kobo classes as the `lab controller <#lab-controller>`_.
+This functionality is provided by the ``Command`` class of the ``bkr.client.command`` module, of which all Beaker commands inherit (indirectly or directly).
+This class also provides the authentication with the Beaker server via the same bkr classes as the `lab controller <#lab-controller>`_.